stiles/FlightTracer/README.md

 FlightTracer is a Python package to fetch and process flight trace data from ADS-B Exchange for any given aircraft.
 It supports fetching data for a single ICAO code or a list of codes and it offers an option to upload processed data as CSV and GeoJSON to Amazon S3.
 It also detects separate flight legs based on significant time gaps and creates a combined flight leg identifier (call_sign, date, leg) for easier differentiation in GIS tools.

+This project is in the very early stages of development.

 ## Installation

 1. Clone the repository or download the source code